microsoft/FabricRTIWorkshop/docs/workshop.md

   - Help logistics companies find lost shipments proactively by starting an investigation when package status isn't updated for a certain length of time.
   - Alert account teams when customers fall behind with conditional thresholds.
   - Track data pipeline quality, to either re-run jobs, alert for detected failures or anomalies.
-- In this solution, We will set an alert in our Real-time Dashboard to **Message me in Teams** functionality.
+- In this solution, we will set an alert in our Real-time Dashboard to **Message me in Teams** functionality.
 - Feature [documentation](<https://learn.microsoft.com/fabric/data-activator/data-activator-introduction>).

 ---